 The Elizabethton Star is home to breaking news 24/7 online at elizabethton.com.
 One of the first newspapers to see the value and potential of the Internet for news-

 gathering, the Star was an early leader on the web.
 The Star also offers an e-edition of the print edition, which includes an e-exclusive Monday edition.

 Recognitions and Experience

 The Elizabethton Star has won dozens of awards for advertising and journalism excellence including Tennessee Press Association’s General Excellence Award.
-Our news team is made up of veteran editors and experienced reporters who excel as journalists of the highest caliber.
+Our news team is made up of experienced reporters who excel as journalists of the highest caliber.
 All totaled, the staff of the Elizabethton Star offers more than half a century of combined experience in the newspaper industry.

 The Star leads by example in its community and numerous staff members are actively involved with a variety of local civic, business and philanthropic organizations.The Star is committed to giving back to the community and supports a number of non-profit fundraising endeavors throughout the year.